keesiemeijer/php-basics-tutorial/README.md

 #### Using Your Own Array Keys

 As we've leared array keys can be integers or strings.
-Let's see how an array with string array keys looks like.
+Let's see how an array with our own (string) array keys looks like.

 ```php
 $colors = array(